 Uniquely situated within a vibrant contemporary school of art and design, SAIC’s Fashion department continues to offer undergraduate, graduate, and post-baccalaureate fashion programs that build on the connections and relationships between art and fashion that have been evolving in the past century and that reach an unprecedented level in contemporary practices today.

-SAIC's Fashion program is housed within the Sage Studios for Fashion Design located in the historic Carson Pirie Scott building.
-The 25,000-square-foot studio space includes the Fashion Resource Center a hands-on collection of late-20th- and 21st-century designer garments and accessories representing extreme innovation, which allows SAIC students the opportunity to explore the most progressive achievements in the world of dress and fashion.
-For more information, please visit saic.edu/fashion.
+SAIC’s Fashion program is housed within the Sage Studios for Fashion Design located in the historic Carson Pirie Scott building.
+The 25,000-square-foot studio space includes the Fashion Resource Center, a hands-on collection of late-20th- and 21st-century designer garments and accessories representing extreme innovation, which allows SAIC students the opportunity to explore the most progressive achievements in the world of dress and fashion.
+For more information, please visit the Department of Fashion Design website.

 Walter E. Massey